Here’s What to Do When You Hate Having a Full-Time Job

 In fact, since my first job 35 years ago, I’ve never been employed full-time for more than a few weeks.

-I’ve enjoyed many jobs for short periods of time, and used jobs for various purposes, but I actually hate traditional employment.
+I’ve enjoyed many jobs for short periods of time, but I actually hate traditional employment.

 You might secretly feel the same.
-You may hate your current job and suspect you’ll hate any future replacements.
+You might say “I hate my job” whenever you have to go to work.
+You may suspect you’ll hate any future replacements.

 But you still have to pay bills, so what can you do?